 Physicians are educated and trained on how to diagnose and treat human disease.
 Public health professionals assess factors affecting health, critique and apply research findings and, in turn, develop strategies and implement various measures to promote health and prevent disease.

-Thus, integrated education and training toward the MD and MPH degrees or DO and MPH degrees complement and enhance each other and provide healthcare professionals with a greater understanding of health issues and better tools to understand and prevent human diseases.
+Thus, integrated education and training toward the DO and MPH degrees or MD and MPH degrees complement and enhance each other and provide health care professionals with a greater understanding of health issues and better tools to understand and prevent human diseases.

 Students interested in dual enrollment must apply to the College of Human Medicine (CHM) or the College of Osteopathic Medicine (COM) AND submit an application for graduate study for the Master of Public Health.
 A description of the application process can be found on our Apply Now page.
 Each applicant is evaluated independently by both CHM or COM and the Master of Public Health admissions committees.

-Students interested in learning more may contact the Division of Public Health academic office at (517) 353-4883 or email@example.com.
+Students interested in learning more may contact the MPH academic office at (810) 600-5601 or email@example.com.

 Doctor of Osteopathy

 If accepted by the medical college and the MPH, the student has two options for dual enrollment.